ebelious/Command-Center/README.md

 # Command Center

 This is a collection of bash scripts that consolidate some administrative tasks with a simple interface. <br />
-** Note This is still a work in progress
+** Note This is still a work in progress - should work fully in Fedora and Ubuntu/Debian

 ![cc](https://github.com/ebelious/Command-Center/blob/main/Screenshot%20from%202024-07-25%2016-27-31.png)